-rad will create a copy and will move it radially to the x-, y- or z-axis or will create a spherical section if just a single point is defined, mir will create a mirrored copy.
-The mirror-plane is placed normal to the direction running from P1 to P2 and placed at P2, swep section1 section2 mir p1 p2.
+rad will create a copy and uses the same transformation options as 'rot' or will create a spherical section if just a single point is defined, swep sphere1 sphere2 rad pP0 10.

+mir will create a mirrored copy.
+The mirror-plane is placed normal to the direction running from P1 to P2 and placed at P2, swep section1 section2 mir p1 p2 as with 'rot and 'rad' additional transformation options are available: